durandaltheta/hermesconcurrencyengine/README.md

 ## Rationale
 `c++20` coroutines are an extremely powerful and efficient mechanism for writing concurrent code.
 They are also one of the most difficult parts of the language to use correctly.

-This framework is designed to make using `c++20` coroutines real code much easier and to make integration into existing codebases simple.
+This framework is designed to make using `c++20` coroutines in real code much easier and to make integration into existing codebases simple.

 ### Example
 A simple example where a coroutine is constructed, scheduled, and communicated with asynchronously.